 Brand identity includes everything visual about a brand (yes, that includes a logo), while other defining elements include color, style and design.
 But brand identity is so much more than that; it’s about what the company stands for and believes in.
 It’s the company POV — the vision and mission statement of the organization — at its very heart and core.
 It’s about how the company positions itself to the world around it.

-A strong brand identity communicates — clearly and concisely, internally and externally — what the organization does and why.
+A strong brand identity communicates — clearly and concisely, internally and externally, passionately and with precision — what the organization does and why.
 It’s why its employees get up every day to work there.
 It’s about how the organization started and how it’s changed.
 It’s about how the company will keep changing, perpetually, to serve its customers with honesty and transparency.

 If it seems like a lot, it is.
-It’s hard work, but you’ve got to start somewhere.
+It’s hard work, but you’ve got to do it.

-A detailed plan, known as your brand strategy, should be established right away — even before establishing your brand identity — to help you remain consistent and authentic.
-Brand strategy is driven by critical things such as your mission and purpose.
+A detailed plan (known as your brand strategy) should be established right away — really, before even establishing your brand identity — to help you remain consistent and authentic.
+Brand strategy is also driven by critical things such as your mission and purpose.
 Is your team fully aligned to your audience, values and vision?
-If they are, you’re on your way to building a foundation for success; if done right, your brand strategy (and, therefore, brand identity) will be your blueprint, your North Star for making informed, strategic decisions every step of the way.
+If they are, you’re on your way to building a foundation for success; if done right, your brand strategy (and, then, your brand identity) will be your blueprint, your North Star for making informed, strategic decisions every step of the way.

 While it’s no small feat to create (and certainly no small investment in time, resources and money), a well-defined brand identity is invaluable to your organization; it establishes brand equity and builds trust, loyalty and even happiness (Disney!) with customers.
 If authentic, a strong brand identity pays off in the end with prosperity, success and a healthy bottom line.
 It may just be your best bet for gaining that competitive edge we mentioned.